Amsterdam/panorama-export/README.md

 # panorama-export

-Dockerfile and scripts to export the panorama database to CSV, GeoJSON, Shapefile and other file formats.
+Dockerfile and scripts to export the panorama database to GeoJSON, vector tiles and other file formats.

+For a visulization of the resulting data, see [amsterdam.github.io/panorama-visualization](https://amsterdam.github.io/panorama-visualization).
+The source code of this visualization is also [available on GitHub](https://github.com/Amsterdam/panorama-visualization).

 First, build the Docker image: